 For the timing of that judgment, we can look to Luke 16:19-31, which shares with us an account of a rich man who dies and is immediately tormented by fire (v.
 23-24) and a poor man who is comforted (v.
 25).
 The passage makes it clear that the rich man wants to change his mind and even convince his family to change their minds, but he can’t (v.
 26-27).
-While this is very sad, it helps us understand that this life is given as an opportunity for people to choose to walk with God.
+While this is very sad, it helps us understand that this life is given as an opportunity for people to trust in Jesus.
 If we choose Him now, we get Him forever.
 If we don’t choose Him while we live, we will be forever without Him by our own choice, and the place without His presence is a lake of fire created for the devil and his rebellious angels (Matthew 25:41).

 Revelation 20:11-15 speaks of a judgment day in action and witness how people are judged for what they’ve done.
 The only thing that rescues people is having their name written in the Lamb’s book of life, which we know from John 3 is only by Jesus giving us His own righteousness by faith.
 We are judged based on His deeds, so that we don’t have to be judged for our own failings on judgment day!
 Praise be to God!